thiagobustamante/typescript-ioc/README.md

 ```

 ## Providing implementation for base classes
-It is possible to tell the container to use one class as the implementation for a super class or interface.
+It is possible to tell the container to use one class as the implementation for a super class.

 ```typescript
 @AutoWired